Public Information & Special Projects

 Jess Williams is the Doña Ana County Director of Public Information & Special Projects.
 A native of Las Cruces, he holds a bachelor's degree in journalism and a master's degree in communication studies, both from New Mexico State University.
 He is a former newspaper editor (The Raton [NM] Range; the Stephenville [TX] Empire-Tribune; and The Taos [NM] News).
 He also is a former adjunct faculty member in the Journalism and Communication Studies departments at NMSU, where he taught evening and weekend classes in journalism and public speaking.

-Williams supervises a communications specialist in the Doña Ana County Sheriff's Department, as well as the county’s main-lobby receptionist, the mailroom clerk and the social media coordinator.
-In addition, he assists elected officials and department heads with both internal and external communications and serves on the Board of Directors of the Animal Services Center of the Mesilla Valley.
+Williams supervises the Community and Constituent Services division, as well as a communications specialist in the Doña Ana County Sheriff's Department, the county’s main-lobby receptionist, the mailroom clerk and the social media coordinator.
+In addition, he assists elected officials and department heads with both internal and external communications and serves as a non-voting member on the Board of Directors of the Animal Services Center of the Mesilla Valley.

 DASO Communications Specialist